RightToPrivacy/macprivacy/README.md

+# USE: Security/Privacy

-Randomly change mac addresses/hostname at random continuously changing time intervals, randomly chosen, continually changing mac address & randomly chosen hostname on each mac address change:
+Randomly change mac addresses/hostname at random continuously changing time intervals, randomly chosen, continually changing mac address & is given a randomly chosen generic hostname on each mac address change:

 To run as stand alone:
 put OUI.final into /root/OUI.final (or whereever you set oui_file variable in macpriv script)